Salary Structure

 According to recent surveys, the average Uber driver in Nigeria earns around N50,000 per week.
 However, individual earnings can vary, with some drivers surpassing this average while others may earn less.

-Tips for Increasing Uber Drivers’ Earnings:
+Tips for Increasing Uber Drivers’ Earnings

 1. Choose Busy Areas: